jrin771/Everything-LLMs-And-Robotics/PR-Guide.md

 WHAT IS YOUR IDEA: I think we should add a new section for twitter accounts that people should follow in LLMs + Robotics

 "SO WHAT?"
-(WHY SHOULD WE DO THIS): This would
+(WHY SHOULD WE DO THIS): This would help to further strengthen the community.

 HOW ARE WE GOING TO DO THIS?: We can create a new section in README.md and a new PR format in PR GUIDE.md